ncls-brn/ncls-brn/README.md

     - 🌱 I’m currently learning C, python, JavaScript, React, Vue, Golang, Git, method EBIOS RM etc
     - 👯 I’m looking to collaborate on projects related to web development, cybersecurity and open source.
-    - 🤔 I'm looking to develop my skills in the field of code and to share the experience and knowledge of this exciting world.
+    - 🤔 I'm looking to develop my skills in the field of code,cybersecurity and to share the experience and knowledge of this exciting world.
     - 📫 How to reach me: I seek to integrate a company to develop and deepen my knowledge while putting my skills at the service of the collective for the success of your projects.